 Since the 90s, STEM (Science, Technology, Engineering, Mathematics) has been a driving force behind much of education, spurred by an increasingly tech-driven society that required skilled jobs.
 That trend has continued well into the 2010s and 2020, as the demands of technology innovation grow larger.

 However, a growing movement has been clamoring for STEAM, or Science, Technology, Engineering, Arts and Mathematics education.
 As design becomes an even more important part of modern technology, the arts become a critical part of any technology-centric education.
 Couple this with the arts’ many benefits in innovative and creative thinking, and STEAM is clearly a wise change in the current educational system.

 For STEAM education to be as effective as possible, it must start early, during a child’s formative and malleable years.
-This is one of the reasons why SISD has enhanced the Early and Primary Years English+ stream with STEAM, to provide children with the necessary knowledge and experience that will help them in later years.
+This is one of the reasons why SISD has enhanced the Early and Primary Years Programme with STEAM, to provide children with the necessary knowledge and experience that will help them in later years.
 Read on to find out the specific benefits of STEAM in the early years.

 Studies show that preschoolers and young children are not too young to understand what’s taught in STEAM.
 In fact, STEAM actually taps into their innate “creativity, curiosity, and persistence,” and allows them to collaborate and communicate with each other in pursuit of this goal.
 Children also work well with working with items and materials, problem-solving, and testing designs – all of which are key elements of engineering instruction.